Super Mario 64: Other re-releases

 A version of Super Mario 64 was used as a tech demo for the Nintendo 64 Disk Drive (64DD) floppy drive at the 1996 Nintendo Space World trade show.
-Like Wave Race 64, Super Mario 64 was re-released in Japan on July 18, 1997 as which fixed various bugs, added support for the Rumble Pak peripheral, included the voice acting from the English version, among other changes.
+Like Wave Race 64, Super Mario 64 was re-released in Japan on July 18, 1997 as Super Mario 64 Rumble Pak Version (Note: スーパーマリオ64 振動パック対応バージョン (Sūpā Mario 64 shindō pakku taiō bājion) (lit.
+'Super Mario 64 Vibration Pack Compatible Version'); often referred to as the Shindou version in English-speaking circles) which fixed various bugs, added support for the Rumble Pak peripheral, included the voice acting from the English version, among other changes.

 In November 2003, it was ported to China's iQue Player as a limited-release demo.
 In late 2006, it was released on the Wii Virtual Console service which added enhanced resolution and compatibility with the GameCube and Super Famicom Classic controllers.
 In September 2020, Super Mario 64 was one of the three Super Mario games to be included in the Super Mario 3D All-Stars collection on Nintendo Switch.
-This version was based on the Rumble Pak iteration, and updated the game's presentation to display at 720p resolution in both the Switch's docked and handheld configurations, in addition to using upscaled user interface assets and textures.
+This version was based on the Rumble Pak iteration, and updated the presentation to display at 720p resolution in both the Switch's docked and handheld configurations, in addition to using upscaled user interface assets and textures.
 It also features a new control scheme that accommodates the wider button array of the Nintendo Switch Joy-Con and Pro Controller, and was later patched to add compatibility for the Nintendo 64 controller used with the Nintendo Classics service.
 It made another Nintendo Switch appearance in October 2021 as part of the Nintendo 64 lineup for the Nintendo Classics service.